slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The world doesn’t have the luxury of waiting for complete answers before it takes action.' -- Daniel Gilber*

 The ability to make fast decisions is a competitive advantage.

 Some people get paralyzed by [over thinking](#on-starting-and-timing).
 When you don't decide somebody will decide for you.

-Some heuristics:
+> *'While we are reasoning concerning life, life is gone.' -- David Hume*

+> *'Economics teaches you that making a choice means giving up something.' -- Russ Roberts*

+Hints:

 - Is the decision reversible or irreversible?
 If it is reversible, we can make it fast and without perfect information.
 If a decision is irreversible, we had better slow down the decision-making process and ensure that we consider ample information and understand the problem as thoroughly as we can.
 (Jeff Bezos)
 - 'Hell yes or no'.
 Say no to things you aren’t really excited about doing.
 (Derek Sivers)
 - No to any decision that requires a calculator or computer.
 (Warren Buffett)
 - Default to no. (Steve Jobs)

-> *'While we are reasoning concerning life, life is gone.' -- David Hume*

-> *'Economics teaches you that making a choice means giving up something.' -- Russ Roberts*